TheOdinProject/curriculum/javascript/react-js/router.md

 - [This video by The Net Ninja](https://www.youtube.com/watch?v=QUz3k2O3ZJU&ab_channel=TheNetNinja) is an excellent review of what we learned here.*
 - For some extra practice/review, check out [this article](https://css-tricks.com/learning-react-router/).*

-  ***Note:** What we have learned in this lesson is the lastest version of React Router (v6).
+  ***Note:** What we have learned in this lesson is the latest version of React Router (v6).
 However, in these resources, an older version of React Router (v5) is used.
 The terminologies might be different, but the concept remains the same.

 ### Knowledge Checks